pulumi/automation-api-examples/README.md

 [Pulumi Over HTTP - Infra as RESTful resources](nodejs/pulumiOverHttp-ts) | Typescript (tsc) + node | This application demonstrates how to run Automation API in an HTTP server to expose infrastructure as RESTful resources.
 In our case, we've defined and exposed a static website `site` that exposes all of the `CRUD` operations plus list.
 Users can hit our REST endpoint and create custom static websites by specifying the `content` field in the `POST` body.
 All of our infrastructure is defined in `inline` programs that are constructed and altered on the fly based on input parsed from user specified `POST` bodies.
 [Database Migration](nodejs/databaseMigration-ts) | Typescript (tsc) + node | This example provisions an AWS Aurora SQL database and executes a database "migration" using the resulting connection info.
 This migration creates a table, inserts a few rows of data, and reads the data back to verify the setup.
 This is all done in a single program using an `inline` Pulumi program.
 With Automation API you can orchestrate complex workflows that go beyond infrastructure provisioning and into application management, database setup, etc.
 [Local Program with mocha tests](nodejs/localProgram-tsnode-mochatests) | Typescript + ts-node | This example shows how to use Automation API with an existing traditional CLI-driven Pulumi program alongside some mocha-based integration tests to ensure that the infrastructure was set up properly.
 This example uses `typescript` with `ts-node` as an execution environment, with `mocha` being used to run the tests.
+[Remote Deployment](nodejs/remoteDeployment-tsnode) | This example demonstrates how to use Automation API to run Pulumi programs remotely with Pulumi Deployments.
+In this case a static S3 website from the [Pulumi examples repo](https://github.com/pulumi/examples/tree/master/aws-ts-s3-folder).

 ### Python Examples